Rocky Bleier: Off the field

 Bleier has four children.
 He has two children from his marriage with Aleta Giacobine Whitaker, from whom he was divorced in October 1996.
 He also has two adopted children with his second wife, Jan Gyurina.
 As of 2011, he lived in Mt.
 Lebanon, Pennsylvania.

 Bleier has become an author and speaker on retirement and financial management.
-He has authored the book Don't fumble your retirement and is the co-host of a weekly radio show The Rock on Retirement on Pittsburgh radio station 104.7 FM WPGB.
+He has authored the book Don't Fumble Your Retirement and is the co-host of a weekly radio show The Rock on Retirement on Pittsburgh radio station 104.7 FM WPGB.
 He runs Bleier Zagula Financial with his business partner Matt Zagula.

 Honors

 The football stadium at Xavier High School was renamed Rocky Bleier Field on the Knights of Columbus Sports Complex on October 12, 2007.
-Bleier tossed the coin to start the high school football game that day.
+Bleier tossed the coin to start the high school football game that evening.
 He had spoken earlier in the day to students at an assembly.
 The entire student body wore T-shirts with his number 23, the only number retired in the school's history.
 On the following day, the third day of a three-day event, mayor Tim Hanna unveiled a street named in his honor.
-The former Oneida Court was renamed Rocky Bleier Run.In 2017, Rocky became the subject of a children’s book called, “Rock Solid-The Courageous Journey of Rocky Bleier.”
-The story was written and illustrated by Pittsburgh artist, Larry Klu.
+The former Oneida Court was renamed Rocky Bleier Run.
+In 2017, Bleier became the subject of a children's book called “Rock Solid-The Courageous Journey of Rocky Bleier.”
+The story was written and illustrated by Pittsburgh artist Larry Klu.
+In 2019, he was inducted into the International Sports Hall of Fame.